My Sister Sadie: History

 Alan Ayckbourn has always been a great fan of film and My Sister Sadie is a play that is full of cinematic references - something which Alan has increasingly incorporated into his work.
 Alan is also an acknowledged fan of science fiction and there are definite nods to both Steven Spielberg’s E.T.
 The Extra-Terrestrial and James Cameron’s The Terminator; which best sums up Sadie’s mix of benevolent innocence and potential danger.
 The final scene in which Sadie chooses to save Luke, held by her over a precipice, is undoubtedly a nod to Ridley Scott’s dystopian sci-fi classic Blade Runner in which the replicant (android) Roy Batty asserts his humanity by saving his hunter, Deckard, from a similar fate.

-Comic Potential, both plays share the same theme of, what is it that makes us human?
+As a companion piece to Comic Potential, both plays share the same theme of, what is it that makes us human?
 In both plays, an artificial life-form is found to be more human than many of the people around her; in Sadie’s case, her ability to make a moral decision to save Luke is compared to Dr Grayling’s perception that that same decision makes Sadie redundant.
 Sadie’s humanity is defined by that decision as much as Dr Grayling’s amorality is defined by hers.
 Where the plays differ is in Comic Potential, the actoid Jacie begins to develop emotions (such as humour and love), which are seen as a bug or flaw in her programming.
 Sadie is programmed with at least basic emotions such as love and aggression, which lead to an internal conflict and eventually require an independent moral decision by Sadie.
 Intriguingly, Sadie’s compassionate programming over-rides the aggressive programming and eventually wipes the latter from her system.

-My Sister Sadie, as with many of Alan’s plays, are either lacking (Luke’s father left for another woman years earlier) or are generally useless (Captain Lennox).
+Sadie is guided in her moral decisions by a relatively strong Ayckbourn male character.
+This is unusual as the majority of men in My Sister Sadie, as with many of Alan’s plays, are either lacking (Luke’s father left for another woman years earlier) or are generally useless (Captain Lennox).
 The teenage Luke initially seems to follow the same pattern as very much a reactive character, but he and his mother essentially become Sadie’s moral compass and at the climax of the play Luke subverts the Ayckbourn norm by trying to save Sadie, defining his character at the same time as Sadie defines hers.

-My Sister Sadie, the age is moved upward.
+Previously, Alan’s family plays had tended to have a younger protagonist.
+In My Sister Sadie, the age is moved upward.
 Luke is 17 and Sadie, by implication, looks a similar age; Luke’s girlfriend Lisa also feels their relationship is threatened by Sadie.
 This trend for an older protagonist continued in 2004 with Miss Yesterday.
 As his characters have grown so the problems they face have moved on and so the issues they face creep ever closer to the main body of Alan’s adult work.

-Stephen Joseph Theatre, Scarborough, in December 2006 and was well-received by both critics and audience.
+The play opened at the Stephen Joseph Theatre, Scarborough, in December 2006 and was well-received by both critics and audience.
 Alan had had some misgivings in rehearsals as to whether the play would be accepted due to its darker content.
 However, young audiences seemed to embrace the complexity of the play and the vast majority of the critics praised Alan for not patronising his young audience and offering them challenging fare over the Christmas season.
 Only the Daily Telegraph’s critic Dominic Cavendish had major issues with the piece unfavourably comparing it to Comic Potential and arguing against the suitability of its contents for a play aimed for both children and Christmas.
 However, these same points were praised not only by other critics, but by many teachers from school parties visiting the production, whose feedback praised the play for dealing with more substantial issues in a play for youngsters.

 My Sister Sadie was published by Faber concurrently with the opening of the show and has an important place in Alan’s writing.
 It not only again demonstrated how far a young audience can be challenged, but is arguably the most adult of his plays for young people.